mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Use the Gunnery skill when firing assault cannons and grenade and missile launchers.
 All suffer from double modifiers for uncompensated recoil.
 Both assault cannons and launchers can take top and underbarrel accessories.
 Naturally, assault cannons use assault cannon ammo, grenade launchers fire minigrenades, and missile launchers launch missiles or rockets.

 Ares Antioch–2: The Antioch–2 features a classic grenade launcher design combined with an integral smartlink system.
 It is one of the more affordable grenade launchers on the market.
-Wireless: You can use the wireless link trigger for your grenades, even if you don’t have DNI (Direct Neural Interface sidebar).
+Wireless: You can use the wireless link trigger for your grenades, even if you don’t have DNI (Direct Neural Interface).

 ArmTech MGL–12: This bullpup-configuration grenade launcher is popular, since it can fire in semi-auto mode and carries substantially more minigrenades than its competitors.
 Wireless: You can use the wireless link trigger for your grenades, even if you don’t have DNI (Direct Neural Interface).